ddev/ddev.com/src/content/blog/ddev-local-for-laravel-teams.md

   - DevOps
   - Guides
 ---

-_This is a guest post from [Sergey Fayngold](https://github.com/NBZ4live), Head of Web Development at [MY.GAMES](https://my.games/) in Amsterdam.
-Sergey also [contributed to DDEV-Local](https://github.com/drud/ddev/releases/tag/v1.15.0) by adding explicit Laravel support._

 In terms of local development environments (LDE), Laravel does have a lot of options.
 We have Homestead, Valet, Laradock, etc (In general, any PHP LDE can be tweaked to support [Laravel](https://laravel.com/)).
 They all do the job in their scopes.
 Now it’s also possible to work on Laravel with [DDEV-Local](https://ddev.com/ddev-local/), an open source, Docker-based LDE.
 So why consider one more option?